Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/index.md

 # FHIL Data Science knowledgebase

 This is a record of standard operating procedures (SOPs), resources, and general knowledge for data science at the Innovation Lab at Fred Hutch (FHIL).
+This repo should be living documentation that is updated with new information as we discover them, but should preserve concepts for posterity and include rationale for changing them.
+Whenever possible, we should include links to papers, repos, vignettes, etc. that support a practice, and we should attempt to summarize the methods and justifications of a particular step.
+If we explore a procedure that we decide not to implement, it is worth including it too to avoid revisiting dead topics and save others from wasting time.
-The SOPs are hosted at this GitHub repo and can be edited at any time to modify this site.
+The pages are hosted at this GitHub repo and can be edited at any time to modify this site.
 It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.

 There is already a wealth of knowledge available online and through FH resources.